Mounika-Balusa05/Mounika-Balusa05/README.md

 - 🔭 I’m currently working on Web Development , DSA
 - currently working on notes-app project
 - 🌱 I’m currently learning CS subjects
-- 📫 How to reach me: mounikabalusa05@gmail.com
+- 📫 How to reach me: no, you can't. beacuse im unreachable.
 - 😄 Pronouns: she/her